 I CAN ONLY IMAGINE avoided the pitfalls of others because first, it was a great story well told and second, it courted church-going individuals with a compelling and genuine marketing campaign.
 Director’s Jon and Andrew Erwin were hands-on promoting the movie to churches and schools and stars Dennis Quaid and Trace Adkins did not shy away from the faith content of their movie.
 In fact, Dennis Quaid opened himself to the media, vulnerably talking about his own faith and even releasing a song he’d been writing for his mother for decades called “On My Way to Heaven.”
 Along with the Christian band, MercyMe actively promoting the movie, all of these elements together created a perfect combination for the success of the movie.

 In the weeks ahead, two other faith-based movies will be vying for similar success.
 PAUL, APOSTLE OF CHRIST releases March 23rd from Sony Pictures, the same studio that released WAR ROOM and RISEN, and on March 30th, Pure Flix Entertainment will release the third movie in the GOD’S NOT DEAD series titled GOD’S NOT DEAD: A LIGHT IN DARKNESS.

 To find out more about movies with transformational messages like I CAN ONLY IMAGINE, tune into the special TV program Movieguide®’s Transformational Movies airing April 1st, at 4 PM Eastern Time, only on the ReelzChannel.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!